samjaninf/OFN-User-Guide---Master/chapter1/producer-faqs-test.md

   Producers can start with a profile, and easily build up to start selling to others, opening their own online store and becoming a supplier to multiple enterprises.
 Once you have a profile, you can easily open your own store, and link with other stores, something that most software options cannot offer.
 * **We have soul**
   – The OFN is a social enterprise, which is owned by all of us.
 It’s non-profit and continuously working to facilitate improvements to our food system.
 All revenues are reinvested back into the software, so it can be more useful to more people.
 So you can feel great about being part of the OFN!

+%/accordion%

-#### I'm a producer and I would like to start selling directly to customers.
-How can I use the OFN?
+%accordion%I'm a producer and I would like to start selling directly to customers.
+How can I use the OFN?%accordion%

 Producers can create a professional and affordable online shop on the OFN, and begin trading direct with customers.
 An online store is simple to set up, taking just a few hours \(check out theset-up guidefeature list\).
 As well as the shopfront, an online shop also comes with handy tools which streamline the administration side of operating an online store.
 Click here for a full.

+%/accordion%

-#### I'm thinking of setting up an online store to sell my products which I usually sell through farmers markets, would the OFN be suitable?
+%accordion%I'm thinking of setting up an online store to sell my products which I usually sell through farmers markets, would the OFN be suitable?%accordion%

 An OFN online store is a good addition for producers who are already doing direct sales through farmer’s markets.
 The online store enables customers to order in advance, for a quick pick up at the market, and to access your products outside of market times.
 Some producers also find that the online store is preferable for hospitality customers who cannot attend markets.

+%/accordion%

-#### I'm a producer and I want to sell my products through a hub, how can I go about this?
+%accordion%I'm a producer and I want to sell my products through a hub, how can I go about this?%accordion%

 The OFN aims to facilitate producers and hubs working together and forming networks of food movement and trade.
 We encourage producers to search for hubs in their area \(on the OFN map\) who could be compatible trading partners \(check out their profiles\).
 However, the OFN doesn’t play an active role in partnering producers and hubs.

 To supply a hub, the producer must have a profile on the OFN and add their products to that profile.
 They must also make contact with the hub they wish to supply to discuss the agreement.
 If the hub is willing to stock the products, you can grant the hub permission to stock your products in the OFN E2E permissions.
 The hub can then add your products to their OFN shop front and start selling them!

+%/accordion%

-#### I'm already selling my products directly to customers via an online shop, how can I get involved with the OFN?
+%accordion%I'm already selling my products directly to customers via an online shop, how can I get involved with the OFN?%accordion%

 You can create a profile on the OFN which links to your existing store.
 This will raise the visibility of your farm and allows you to connect with the audience on the OFN.

 Check out our feature list page, which describes the full functionalities of an OFN shopfront.
 Our functions and pricing are competitive, so perhaps you’d consider switching to an OFN store, and being part of the OFN movement.

+%/accordion%

-#### We have infrequent and unpredictable surplus stock which we'd like to sell, how could we do this through the OFN?
+%accordion%We have infrequent and unpredictable surplus stock which we'd like to sell, how could we do this through the OFN%accordion%

 Producers with an OFN profile can add products, which hubs can then sell through their OFN shopfronts.
 If you have irregular surplus stock, you can talk to hubs to arrange for them to stock your produce when you have it on hand.

+%/accordion%

-#### We deliver weekly vegie boxes to customers and our orders are currently placed by email.
-Would the OFN be suitable for us?
+%accordion%We deliver weekly vegie boxes to customers and our orders are currently placed by email.
+Would the OFN be suitable for us?%accordion%

 Yes!
 With an online store, customers can place their order for your veggie box online.
 This makes it easier for the customer, and also for you.
 The reporting functionality of the OFN makes the administration tasks of running a store straightforward, by helping you to track orders, payment and inventory.
 You can easily view reports summarising the total orders, individual orders and the payment status of each order.

+%/accordion%

-#### Our farmer's market is considering setting up an online platform , to allow our customers to shop from our producers outside of market day.
-How could we use the OFN to do this?
+%accordion%Our farmer's market is considering setting up an online platform , to allow our customers to shop from our producers outside of market day.
+How could we use the OFN to do this?%accordion%

 There are a number of potential paths you could take: